My recent vacation to San Francisco with my cousin was incredible!

 I had never done this before and it was fun to be surprised.
 Everything was delicious, though it was more expensive than if we had ordered ourselves.

-Dinner on day two was at Han Il Kwan which is considered on of the best authentic Korean restaurants in San Francisco.
+Dinner on day two was at Han Il Kwan which is considered one of the best authentic Korean restaurants in San Francisco.

 It's expensive but worth it, and it was fun to treat my cousin to Korean barbecue with everything included: panjan (side dishes), soup, and a hot pot of barley tea along with our meat.
 My only disappointment was the lack of sesame leaves which go perfectly with Korean BBQ lettuce wraps.